 - have an evaluation of GPA on pre-professional courses

-- complete nursing entrance exam on scheduled date.
-Approximate cost of exam is $55.00 and is the responsibility of the applicant.
+A minimum score of 58.7 on the entrance exam is required in order to be eligible for the program.
+Approximate cost of the entrance exam is $55.00 and is the responsibility of the applicant.
 This exam must be taken at least 6 months apart for repeaters.
 Exam scores are good for one year (two application sessions) only.
-A minimum score of 58.7 is required.

-Once selected, students will be required to submit to and pass a criminal background check in order to be accepted into the program and attend clinical.
+Once selected, students will be required to submit to and pass a criminal background check in order to be accepted into the program.
 The cost of this background check is approximately $60.00 and is the responsibility of the student.
 Applicants must complete all enrollment requirements and submit all documents to the Office of Student Affairs before the student selection for each class is made.
-Students are required to purchase liability insurance prior to beginning Clinical Practicum.
-This insurance is available through a group policy at an approximate cost of $16.00/semester.
-Additionally, an online testing fee of $160.00 will be required each semester of the professional courses.